ublue-os/bazzite/README.md

 - Update break something?
 Easily roll back to the previous version of Bazzite thanks to `rpm-ostree`'s rollback functionality.
 You can even select previous images at boot.
 - Steam and Lutris preinstalled on the image as layered packages.
 - Exclusively uses ZRAM by default with the option to switch back to a swap file and set a custom size if desired. <sub><sup>(1GB by default)</sup></sub>
-- BFQ I/O scheduler to prevent I/O starvation when installing games or during background `duperemove` processes.
+- BFQ I/O scheduler to prevent I/O starvation when installing games or during background `duperemove` and `rmlint` processes.
 - TLS/SSL secured DNS and NTP by default. <sup><sub>(This is a handheld PC you're likely to use on random public networks after all)</sub></sup>
 - Applies SteamOS's kernel parameters.
 - Color calibrated display profiles for matte and reflective Steam Deck screens included.